 That’s hard to grasp, yes?

-Alright, lets understand what really is p value in small meaningful pieces so ultimately it all makes sense.
+Alright, lets understand what really is p value in small meaningful pieces to make it very clear.

 2. When and how is p-value used?